Brian Michaels: Devised pieces

 Among the devised theatre and performance pieces that Brian Michaels has created, "Osiris – Talking to the Dead" is of particular interest.
 The Ancient Egyptian texts are 3,500 years old.
 The project was the result of a close cooperation with the internationally renowned Egyptologist Jan Assmann, who translated the texts (Insel, 2008).
 The piece was shown at the Munich Biennale (2008), and in its final form in the Essen Zollverein (2009).
 In the play "Mixed Feelings" (2015), the focus is a fictional dialogue between a Palestinian actor, Nisreen Faour, and a European Jewish director.
 Michaels, both devised and acted in the piece, which has been shown in a number of German cities over the past two years.
 Furthermore: "The Journey" - a poetry performance with the Syrian-Jordanian poet Ramy Al-Asheq, 2018.

 In 2019, he conceived and produced "Searching the Silence" for the 75th anniversary of the liquidation of the Litzmannstadt Ghetto at the Survivors' Park in Łódź (Polish: Park Ocalałych; seat of the Marek Edelman Dialogue Center), Poland.
 The piece deals with the loss of the Jewish world in contemporary Poland, using dance, music and film.

 In 2021/22 he wrote and directed "Walking With Avraham", an installation performance at the NS Documentation Centre of the City of Cologne, Germany.
 The piece is a biographical narrative in 7 rooms that defines his own personal relationship to being Jewish.

 In December 2022, he is collaborating with visual artist Kane Kampmann on her multi-level project "sichtbar machen".
 Both he and Kane Kampmann are concerned with the deportation of Cologne's Jews to Riga/Latvia on 7 December 1941.
 This work will be shown at the site of the deportation.

+Brian Michaels created the idea of The Mythological Garden in a response to the Open Call from Eleusis 2023.
+His idea was one of transformation.
+Transforming old unused and barren industrial land into a flourishing garden, and thereby creating a very unique venue for artistic performance work.
+In collaboration with botanist Peter Pretscher and garden designer Tilmann Pretscher he collected a team of scientists and artists who worked diligently on the project until it could be completed in September 2023 in Eleusis/Elefsina.

+The performance "Café Atara - what am I doing here?", which he created together with video artist Kane Kampmann, premiered in December 2024.
+The piece recreates Café Atara in Jerusalem from the 1930s/40s, which was a popular meeting place for German-Jewish exiles at the time.
+The play has no set text.
+6 famous exiles talk to the café's visitors.
+What happens depends on the questions asked.
+The piece will continue to be shown throughout 2025.